everFinance/arseeding/README.md

 `killJob` This interface can be used to stop a broadcast job when enough nodes have been broadcast via `getJob`
 `jobType` is 'sync' or 'broadcast'
 `getCacheJobs` return all pending jobs

+## Example
+[everPay rollup txs sync](https://github.com/everFinance/arseeding/tree/main/example/everpay-sync): get all everpay rollup txIds from the arweave node, and then post to the arseeding service using the `sync` interface.